sdvdxl/influxdb.com/content/blog/2015/10/20/testing_tsm.md

 We have much more to do as we ramp up testing.
 Unit and basic integration testing can only take you so far, and it's important to run tests that last for hours and days.
 Other key features -- such as clustering -- are still Beta so as new features come online testing in those areas will increase.
 Query performance is another key area, which will undergo significant work and testing in the near future.

 As [Richard Feynman](http://www.feynman.com/) once said: "For a successful technology, reality must take precedence over public relations, for nature cannot be fooled."
-And testing makes sure we don't fool ourselves.
+And our testing makes sure we don't fool ourselves.